Ableytner/abllib/README.md

 NamedLock works like a normal [lock](https://en.wikipedia.org/wiki/Lock_(computer_science)), while NamedSemaphore works like a [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)).

-Constructing a NamedLock and NamedSemaphore with the same name links them.
+Creating a NamedLock and NamedSemaphore with the same name links them.
 If the NamedLock is acquired and after that the NamedSemaphore gets acquired, it has to wait until the NamedLock is released.

-Multiple NamedLock or NamedSemaphore can also be constructed with the same name.
+Multiple NamedLock or NamedSemaphore can also be created with the same name.
 This lets them share the same global state, so if one of them is acquired, all the others are acquired too.

 If a NamedLock or NamedSemaphore is applied to a function, its lock is acquired before the function executes and is released afterwards.